yaowenqiang/presto_training/NOTES.md

 What is presto

 + Presto is an open source distributed SQL Query Engine
-  + Designed from the ground up for interactive analytics against a variety of data sources fo all size
+  + Designed from the ground up for interactive analytics against a variety of data sources for all size
   + Not a database
 + Initially developed by facebook
   + Open sourced in November 2031